The Science of Diffraction: What is the Diffraction of Light?

 Diffraction Grating

 You can observe light’s color spectrum by viewing a light source through a diffraction grating in a dark room.
 A diffraction grating is used to separate light into its constituent colors.
-It is an arrangement of a large number of equidistant parallel narrow scratches of equal width which are separated by equal opaque sections.
+It is an arrangement of a large number of equidistant parallel narrow scratches of equal width, which are separated by equal opaque sections.

 Just as Huygen’s principle states, when a light wave comes in contact with a diffraction grating, the light disperses, forming many point sources with their centers at each slit.
 Constructive and destructive interference between the ‘new’ light waves occur where their valleys and peaks meet or oppose each other, respectively.